Let's explore Ktor's built-in way of generating HTML directly in code: the Kotlin HTML DSL.

 </body>

-In the next section, we'll look at how to pass parameters into our template.
+In the next section, we'll look at how to make our templates dynamic using placeholders.

 class MyTemplate() : Template<HTML> {